Bulk-Edge Correspondence for Point-Gap Topological Phases in Junction Systems

 To study the localization properties further, we calculate the localization length for each subsystem, $\xi_{i=1,2}$, defined as $\vert \psi_n \vert \propto e^{n/\xi_i}$ for $n$ in each subsystem, by numerical fittings.
 Note that $\xi_i$ can take a negative value representing the exponential decay with increasing $n$.
 Fig.\,\ref{f2}(b) shows $1/\xi_i$ of all the eigenstates in Fig.\,\ref{f1}(c).

 First, we consider the eigenenergies on the real axis.
-We see that $\xi_1=1/\gamma_1$ for all negative eigenenergies on the real axis, which is consistent with the localization length of an isolated subsystem {\rm I} with OBC, while the other localization length, $\xi_2$, decreases gradually as the corresponding eigenenergy decreases ($m \leq 227$).
+We see that $\xi_1=1/\gamma_1$ for all negative eigenenergies on the real axis, which is consistent with the localization length of an isolated subsystem {\rm I} with OBC, while the other localization length, $\xi_2$, increases gradually as the corresponding eigenenergy decreases ($m \leq 227$).
 According to our analytic calculations, the localization length $\xi_2$ whose eigenenergy is negative infinity as $\epsilon_1=-\epsilon_2 \rightarrow \infty$, eventually converges to zero, which is reasonable by considering the physical meaning.
 The above analysis can also be applied to all positive eigenenergies on the real axis ($m \geq 774$).

 Next, we shift our focus to the complex eigenenergies ($227<m<774$).
-In this region, $\xi_1=-\xi_2$ is expected by our analytic results and confirmed numerically in Fig.\,\ref{f2}(b).
-Remarkably, the absolute values of the localization lengths are exactly the same, nevertheless the values of the parameters $t_{i}, \gamma_{i}$ and $\epsilon_{i}$ are different for each subsystem.
-This is one of the unique properties of non-Hermitian skin effects.
+In this region, $\xi_1=-\xi_2$ is expected by our analytic results \cite{supplement} and confirmed numerically in Fig.\,\ref{f2}(b).
+Remarkably, the absolute values of the localization lengths are exactly the same, nevertheless the values of the parameters $\gamma_{i}$ and $\epsilon_{i}$ are different for each subsystem.
+According to our analytic calculation (Sec.
+II A in \cite{supplement}), $\vert \xi_1\vert=\vert \xi_2\vert$ remains satisfied even when $t_{1} \ne t_2$.
+This is one of the unique properties of non-Hermitian proximity effects.
 Further, we concentrate on the eigenenrgies at the intersections of $\sigma_{\rm PBC}^{(1)}$ and $\sigma_{\rm PBC}^{(2)}$ in Fig.\,\ref{f1}(c), where the winding number cannot be defined.
 The localization lengths of the corresponding eigenenergies are shown at $m=460,461$ in Fig.\,\ref{f2}(b).
 Since $1/\xi_{i=1,2}=0$, we find the eigenstates for these two eigenenergies delocalize.
 This result also agrees with our analytic calculations.

 Our investigation confirms that the results for additional cases in Fig.\,\ref{f1} are consistent with our analytic results.
 We consider that the BEC we established can generally be applied to the point-gap topological phases in junction systems.